-Sam Bee Unmercifully Roasted Trump At Her “Not the White House Correspondents Dinner”
+Sam Bee Unmercifully Roasted Trump At Her “Not The White House Correspondents’ Dinner”

 Back in January, Full Frontal host Sam Bee announced she would host her version of the annual White House Correspondents’ Dinner, which she conceptualized as a balm of sorts to the paralyzing uncertainty following a highly unconventional election that put a highly unconventional candidate in office.

-The buzz around Not the White House Correspondents’ Dinner snowballed with news outlets pulling out of the regular Correspondents’ Dinner and President Trump himself stating that he would hold a rally in Pennsylvania in lieu of attending.
-While Bee has said Not the White House Correspondents’ Dinner is by no means meant to overshadow the original, it’s hard to imagine how it wouldn’t.
+The buzz around the Not the White House Correspondents’ Dinner snowballed with news outlets pulling out of the regular Correspondents’ Dinner and President Trump himself stating that he would hold a rally in Pennsylvania in lieu of attending.
+While Bee has said the Not the White House Correspondents’ Dinner is by no means meant to overshadow the original, it’s hard to imagine how it wouldn’t.

-Not the White House Correspondents’ Dinner packed 2,500 attendees in Washington D.C.’s DAR Constitution Hall.
+The Not the White House Correspondents’ Dinner packed 2,500 attendees in Washington, D.C.’s DAR Constitution Hall.
 In true Full Frontal fashion, Bee’s barbs were unmerciful and the evening’s targets ranging from CNN Worldwide president Jeff Zucker to Rupert Murdoch and Fox News, and obviously Trump:

 “[The media] basically get paid to stand in a cage while a geriatric orangutan and his pet mob scream at you.
 It’s like a reverse zoo.”